seejohnrun/console_tweet/README.md

 ## console-tweet

 Tweet from the console (OAuth compatible).
 Meant to be as simple as possible.

 ---

 ### installation

-    gem install console-tweet
+    gem install console_tweet

 ---